-If a pharmacy owner wishes to stop providing the Hypertension Case-Finding Advanced service, they must notify NHS England that they are no longer going to provide the service via the MYS platform, giving at least one months' notice prior to the cessation of the service.
-The member may be asked for their reasons for withdrawal from the service.
+If a pharmacy owner wishes to stop providing the Hypertension Case-Finding Service, they must notify NHS England that they are no longer going to provide the service via the MYS platform, giving at least one months' notice prior to the cessation of the service.
+The pharmacy owner may be asked for their reason for withdrawal from the service.